gohanlon/swift-memberwise-init-macro/README.md

 }
 ```

-If `age` weren't marked as ignored, the initializer would be private and would include the `age` property.
+If `age` weren't marked as ignored, MemberwiseInit would fail to compile and provide a diagnostic.

 > **Note**
 > In line with Swift’s memberwise initializer, MemberwiseInit automatically ignores `let` properties with assigned default values, as reassigning such properties within the initializer would be invalid.